bag-cnag/biodm/docs/developer_manual/doc_endpoints.rst

 .. note::

-    The core patches abstract method docstrings at runtime in order to generate  that are left undocumented.
+    The core patches abstract method docstrings at runtime in order to generate valid documentation for endpoints that are left undocumented.
     However, if you are using ``@overload_docstrings`` ensuring that it generates a valid schema that works with the tools is up to you.
     To obtain the full generated docstring you may get it from a ``Controller`` after start phase using printing methods or a debug session.